of Dundee, Angus, Scotland.

 On 31st the Hill Dhoras came in during

-most wild animals, never breaks cover through dense jungle, but through some
+tiger, unlike most wild animals, never breaks cover through dense jungle, but

-the opinion of the hillmen, and in consequence I was posted in a glade behind a
+at least is the opinion of the hillmen, and in consequence I was posted in a glade

 Forming the beaters into line with the

-stampede, and I thought the tiger would be among us every minute.
-However, three
+was an immediate stampede, and I thought the tiger would be among us every

-me, so we crept up the hill until we got above it, and after some time I
+to come with me, so we crept up the hill until we got above it, and after some

-sighted the brute between the bamboos and shot him through the shoulder; as
+time I sighted the brute between the bamboos and shot him through the

-he rose I gave him a second, which killed
+shoulder; as he rose I gave him a

-in length, a splendid full-grown tigress, and very proud I felt over my first
+ft.
+7 in. in length, a splendid full-grown tigress, and very proud I felt over

 Pachipenta.
 The din and dust and glare